sclorg/rhscl-container-ci/README.md

 JJB will be installed into a virtual environment under this directory, so is safe to run on any system.

-## Testing job modifications

-    ./run.sh test -o /tmp/jobs

-If the script exited without any errors the XML definitions of the jobs will be available in `/tmp/jobs`.

 ## Updating all jobs

 The provided script can update the Jenkins jobs over the API by running JJB.

     ./run.sh update

-If you haven't run it before, it will fail with an authentication error:

-	jenkins.JenkinsException: Error in request.
-Possibly authentication failed
-	[401]: Invalid password/token for user

-Edit the newly created `jenkins_jobs.ini` and `jenkins_jobs_rhscl.ini` files.
-Add the username/password for access to Jenkins, edit URL in `jenkins_jobs_rhscl.ini` and then re-run the command.
+To access Jenkins using JJB you have to provide configuration file.
+So if files `jenkins_jobs.ini` and `jenkins_jobs_rhscl.ini` don't exist they are created from a template.
+Then add the username/password for access to Jenkins, edit URL in `jenkins_jobs_rhscl.ini` and then re-run the command.

 Note: [SCLo-sig](https://wiki.centos.org/SpecialInterestGroup/SCLo)
 credentials for [ci.centos.org](ci.centos.org) can be found in the home